 Not to worry.
-We have put together a helpful guide that will help even the most indecisive business owner choose between Cloud VPS and Cloud Dedicated servers.
+We have put together a helpful guide that will help even the most indecisive business owner choose between VPS Hosting and Cloud Dedicated servers.

-To start, let’s look at how these servers are the same.
-Both the Cloud VPS and Cloud Dedicated exist as a piece of software running on a parent server with hypervisor is used for managing them.
+To start, let's look at how these servers are the same.
+Both the VPS and Cloud Dedicated exist as a piece of software running on a parent server with the hypervisor managing them.
 The virtual servers are clustered together under Liquid Web’s Cloud Platform.
 Users can move server instances between parent servers without needing to migrate data or reconfigure the server settings.

 The single-tenant nature of these offerings is what makes them so attractive.
 Both servers have resources specific to the user, unlike shared hosting which shares resources across users.
 You get your own isolated environment where you can host your sites and applications without other users encroaching on your server and its resources.